-Summer time means peaches and homemade peach jam.
-This recipe was inspired by my Aunt Lynne’s recipe.
-She makes her peach jam with pectin to ensure the right consistency every time.
-I’ve used real vanilla bean and a shot of good Kentucky Bourbon to her recipe for an awesome breakfast spread on your morning toast and biscuits.
+Summertime means peaches and homemade peach jam.
+My Aunt Lynne’s homemade peach jam inspired this recipe.
+She makes hers with pectin to ensure the right consistency every time.
+I’ve used real vanilla bean and a shot of good Kentucky Bourbon in her recipe for an excellent breakfast spread on your morning toast and biscuits.

 Before you begin this recipe, I highly recommend reading this post through completely at least twice to have a better understanding of the process and to picture the steps.

 My Aunt Lynne is famous for her jams and jellies.
 Every summer she’d put up at least 5 or 6 varieties of fresh preserves including everything from sugar plum and blueberry to strawberry and homemade peach jam.